Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 Recent Manual Penalties

-While manual penalties are pretty rare, you’ll still want to check for them anyways.
+While manual penalties are pretty rare, you’ll still want to check for them anyway.

 Checking Any Security Issues